EFPrefix/EFColorPicker/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first, then build and run `EFColorPicker.xcworkspace` in Xcode, the demo shows how to use and integrate the EFColorPicker into your project.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Then build and run `EFColorPicker.xcworkspace` in Xcode, the demo shows how to use and integrate the EFColorPicker into your project.

 ## Requirements